albermax/innvestigate/README.md

 pip install git+https://github.com/albermax/innvestigate
 ```

+The library builds upon Keras and one needs to [install a Keras backend to use it.](https://keras.io/backend/).

 To use the example scripts and notebooks one additionally needs to install the package matplotlib:

 ```bash